enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 		RFT, Parametric, Non-Parametric simulations

-Why is Bonferroni correction unuseful for.. for what again?
-	 Bonferroni Correction: Divide the p>0.5 by the number of tests.
-So its like 0.5/1000 voxels The problem is that it'll create a lot of FN (because it cuts too low, it demands a very high ttest to say: Yees, this isnt done by random noise)
-	 The data by itselfs have intrinsic smoothness + smoothings for gaussian and Bonferroni don't account for this correlation between voxels

-What does FWE means?
-	 Means: we look at the family of test and we wanna keep the alpha* level p-value to 0.05 for the entire family.
  What do we take into account in FWerror?
 	 We take into account the internal and external smoothing.
 Because we don't have independent tests.
-That we take into account for correcting the voxels.
-The theory that helps explaining that is RFtheory
+That we take into account for correcting the voxels
-What's the corrected p-value? #unclear

 Random Field Theory: How does it do p-value correction
 	Estimates the smoothness of your t-image by recreating the filter, and base on that calculates the corrected p-value.